A Strong Culture of Responsibility Matters

 Weak Responsibility

-Without a strong culture of responsibility, leaders risk a culture where:
+Without a strong culture of responsibility, leaders risk a culture that is:

 What kind of organization can survive or thrive under these circumstances?